IGITUGraz/LSNN-official/README.md

 loss(spikes)
 ```

 In the folder `/lsnn` you may find the source code of the lsnn package.
 In the folder `/bin` there is a selection of tutorials.
 With `tutorial_sequential_mnist_with_LSNN.py`, you can reproduce Figure 1 from [1] and achieve above __96%__ accuracy on the __sequential MNIST__ task with an LSNN.
-(Note, as we tried cleaning the code for the purpose of the tutorial and there might be slight differences with the actual code used that we used in [1]).
+It requires about 24h of computation with one GPU GTX 1080.
+(Note, as we tried cleaning the code for the purpose of the tutorial and there might be slight differences with the code used in [1]).

 ## Installation